 Adobe Reader isn’t just unnecessary – it has a history of being an application you wouldn’t want on your system.
 From being extremely heavy and slow to having a long series of security flaws, Adobe Reader has never been a very good application for the average user.
 Adobe Reader’s speed and security have improved recently, but they haven’t improved enough.

-You probably don’t need Adobe Reader installed at all.
+You probably don’t need Adobe Acrobat Reader installed at all.
 In 2017, it is highly likely your browser or operating system (OS) already has built-in PDF support.

 Google Chrome has an integrated PDF viewer.
 It has been bundled with Google Chrome since 2010.
 It makes opening online PDFs extremely quick, loading directly in your browser.
 Unfortunately, Chrome’s PDF viewer doesn’t have many features.
 Or rather, it has basically none, unless rotating your PDFs is an absolute necessity.